A Three Layer Chocolate Mint Sponge, with Mint Buttercream Frosting, Dark Chocolate Drip, and Mint Aero Bubbles Galore!

 I happened to bake my cake somewhere else, so when I was running back inside to photograph it, it got rained on so it does look a little odd in places… but it still tasted dandy!
 Honestly, I didn’t care about the rain drops.
 It still looks damn delicious in my eyes!
 Even with my little faults here and there, this sort of cake is easy to achieve if you relax about it.
 Using a Wilton Icing Smoother makes things s SO MUCH EASIER as it gives you the flat surface to run around the edge and make it smooth.

-– 400g Light Brown Sugar
+- 400 g Light Brown Sugar

 - 8 Medium Eggs

-– 60g Cocoa Powder
+- 60 g Cocoa Powder

-– 2tsp Baking Powder
+- 2 tsp Baking Powder

-– 2tsps Peppermint Extract
+- 2 tsp Peppermint Extract

-– 800g Icing Sugar
+- 800 g Icing Sugar

-- Green Progel Colouring
+- Green Food Colouring

-– 2tsps Peppermint Extract
+- 2 tsp Peppermint Extract

-- 1-2tbsps Sunflower Oil
+- 1-2 tbsps Sunflower Oil

 - Leftover Mint Buttercream